srahooa/terminal_app/README.md

 ## Difficulties?

-I kept talking myself in circles.
-I found it difficult to reduce the challenge to the root problem and work up.
+My current working understanding of Ruby has a lot of room for improvement.
+While I understand the basic principles, I found it difficult to pull all the pieces together.
+Quite honestly, I kept talking myself in circles.
+The upside to this much

 ## Timeline